djkaty/Il2CppInspector/README.md

 * Supports all major file formats and processor architectures

 * Works on Windows, MacOS X and Linux.
 Integrated GUI for Windows users

+You can read more about IL2CPP in my series [IL2CPP Reverse-Engineering](https://katyscode.wordpress.com/category/reverse-engineering/il2cpp/).

 **NOTE**: Il2CppInspector is not a decompiler.
 It can provide you with the structure of an application and function addresses for every method so that you can easily jump straight to methods of interest in your disassembler.
 It does not attempt to recover the entire source code of the application.